Founded in 1874 and still thriving today

 Everywhere we went, Kathy (who has a very keen eye for this kind of thing) pointed out special elements and amenities that property owners and others put out for public use and display.

-Many Dogs and at least one Cat
+Many dogs and at least one cat

 Inside-Outside Events

 One great thing about Chautauqua is how private events often take place in open public view.
-Street performers, often students Chautauqua's music school, abound.
+Street performers, often students of Chautauqua's music school, abound.

 Performance/Discussion Venues

 The "beating heart" of Chautauqua is a 4000-seat amphitheater.
-Every day there is morning religious services, a lecture by notable speakers at 10:45 am, afternoon open rehearsals, and an evening concert.
+Every day there are morning religious services, a lecture by notable speakers at 10:45 am, afternoon open rehearsals, and an evening concert.
 The "Amp" is a reconstruction of the original which dated back to 1883 and was sadly demolished and replaced with a replica which opened in 2017.
 The new Amp maintains the historic openness to public view and enjoyment even if you are just walking by.

 Waterfront